lavinigam-gcp/generative-ai/sample-apps/text-predict-cloudfunction/README.md

 1. Go to the root folder of this project.
 2. You should have both the `main.py` and `requirements.txt` file present in this folder.
-3. Provide the following command.
-Remember to replace the variables `$PROJECT_ID` and `$REGION` with the correct values for your Google Cloud Project Id and Region name respectively:
+3. Provide the following command:

    ```bash
    gcloud functions deploy predictText \